innovadis/innovadis2017/README.md

-# innovadis-corporate-smart

-> Innovadis Landing page website 2017
+# Innovadis Landing Page 2017

+Innovadis website made in Vue.js
+Frontend only, no backend

+Formbucket for form sending

 ## Build Setup